mustafaemresahin/inventory-tracker/README.md

    - Products are listed based on the number of units available.

 4. History Tracking:
-   - Deleted inventory items are recorded in a history log.
+   - Deleted or added inventories and inventory items, and created users are recorded in a history log.

 5. User Profile:
    - Users can view and update their profile information.